tgstation/tgstation/.github/CONTRIBUTING.md

 #### Exceptions to variable names

-Exceptions can be made in the case of inheriting existing procs, as it makes it so you can use named parameters, but *new* variable names must follow these standards.
+Exceptions can be made in the case of inheriting existing procs, as it makes it so you can use named parameters, but *new* variable names should follow these standards.
 It is also welcome, and encouraged, to refactor existing procs to use clearer variable names.

 Naming numeral iterator variables `i` is also allowed, but do remember to [Avoid unnecessary type checks and obscuring nulls in lists](#avoid-unnecessary-type-checks-and-obscuring-nulls-in-lists), and making more descriptive variables is always encouraged.